FourierNets enable the design of highly non-local optical encoders for computational imaging: Results

-To explore the effect of sample structure and size on optimized $\bm{\upphi}$ and the resulting reconstruction performance, we optimized $\bm{\upphi}$s for three different sample types: 1) Type A, samples with a short cylinder cutout of 386 $\upmu$m diameter and 25 $\upmu$m height, 2) Type B, samples with a tall cylinder cutout of 386 $\upmu$m diameter and 250 $\upmu$m height, and 3) Type C, samples without any cutout of dimension (250 $\upmu$m z $\times$ 832 $\upmu$m y $\times$ 832 $\upmu$m x) (Table \ref{tabmatrix}).
-All sample types were imaged with $512 \times 512$ pixels on the simulated camera.
-We then tested reconstruction performance on all combinations of optimized microscopes and samples, as shown in Table \ref{tabmatrix} and visualized in Figure \ref{figaperturecomparison} for Type B. We include architecture details in Appendix \ref{appendiximplementationdetails}, \ref{appendixaperturecomparison}.
+To explore the effect of ROI size on optimized $\bm{\upphi}$ and the resulting reconstruction performance, we optimized $\bm{\upphi}$s for three different regions of interest: 1) Type A, ROIs with a short cylinder cutout of 386 $\upmu$m diameter and 25 $\upmu$m height, 2) Type B, ROIs with a tall cylinder cutout of 386 $\upmu$m diameter and 250 $\upmu$m height, and 3) Type C, ROIs without any cutout of dimension (250 $\upmu$m z $\times$ 832 $\upmu$m y $\times$ 832 $\upmu$m x) (Table \ref{tabmatrix}).
+All ROI types were imaged with $512 \times 512$ pixels on the simulated camera.
+We then tested reconstruction performance on all combinations of optimized $\bm{\upphi}$ and ROI type, as shown in Table \ref{tabmatrix} and visualized in Figure \ref{figaperturecomparison} for Type B. We include architecture details in Appendix \ref{appendiximplementationdetails}, \ref{appendixaperturecomparison}.

-We see in Table \ref{tabmatrix} that for all sample types, highest performance is achieved using the microscope optimized for that particular sample.
-These results show that our optimization process produces optical encoders that are more optimal for a specific type of sample over others.
+We see in Table \ref{tabmatrix} that for all types, highest performance is achieved using the phase mask optimized for that particular type.
+These results show that there is potentially a large benefit to optimizing type-specific optical encoders, which can be easily implemented in a programmable microscope.